Find Affordable College Courses

 Read More…

-Ross Medical Education Center - Charleston landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health and medical assisting services programs.
-Located in the small city of Charleston, Ross - Charleston is a private for-profit school with a fairly small student population.
+Ross Medical Education Center - Charleston did quite well in this year’s ranking of the best places for allied health and medical assisting services students to get a undergraduate certificate.
+It came in at #6 on the list.
+Located in the city of Charleston, Ross - Charleston is a private for-profit college with a fairly small student population.

 On average, medical assisting graduates from Ross - Charleston take out $11,920 in student loans while working on their Undergraduate Certificate.